HomeMenu

 The streams listed in the except array will be watched for high priority exceptional ("out-of-band") data arriving.

-Note: When stream_select() returns, the arrays read, write and except are modified to indicate which stream resource(s) actually changed status.
+NOTE: When stream_select() returns, the arrays read, write and except are modified to indicate which stream resource(s) actually changed status.

-Warning: Using a timeout value of 0 allows you to instantaneously poll the status of the streams, however, it is NOT a good idea to use a 0 timeout value in a loop as it will cause your script to consume too much CPU time.
+WARNING: Using a timeout value of 0 allows you to instantaneously poll the status of the streams, however, it is NOT a good idea to use a 0 timeout value in a loop as it will cause your script to consume too much CPU time.
 It is much better to specify a timeout value of a few seconds, although if you need to be checking and running other code concurrently, using a timeout value of at least 200000 microseconds will help reduce the CPU usage of your script.
 Remember that the timeout value is the maximum time that will elapse; stream_select() will return as soon as the requested streams are ready for use.

-See tv_sec description.
+See seconds description.

 Return